openstack-archive/networking-ovn/doc/source/install/migration.rst

       version doesn't seem to output any error).

-   TripleO will validate the containers and push them to your local registry.
+   During this step TripleO will build a list of containers, pull them from the remote registry and push them to your deployment local registry.

 10. Run ``ovn_migration.sh start-migration`` to kick start the migration